-OP-O1 Ensure the protection of existing areas of open space in residential estates
+OP-O1 Ensure the protection of existing areas of open space in residential estates and to encourage the promotion and inclusion of new and where possible, interconnected areas of open space in any proposed residential developments.

 OP-O2 Ensure the protection of areas of amenity, leisure and social value within our towns and villages.